-Interviews with stakeholders during Stage 3 will be used to gain insight into the project on a oneon-one basis.
-The purpose of these interviews will be to present the final BRT design concepts and solicit feedback.
+Interviews with stakeholders during Stage 3 will be largely focused on business and will be used to gain insight into the project on a one-on-one basis.
+The purpose of these interviews will be to present the DRAFT BRT design concepts and solicit feedback.
 The project consultant team will conduct up to fifteen (15) interviews, with at least eight (8) being virtual or by phone.
-Please see the Interviews with Stakeholders section in Stage 2 Outreach for more details.